 Of course, not everything can be done “just for a test”.
 Some things are simply too big/costly/problematic to build to verify the solution.
 This is why scale-down or simplified models are used for testing most of the time.
 I mean, I did a Ph.D. on shell stability, and my lab models were 1m in diameter (while a “typical silos” has more like 6-10m diameter).
 This was necessary, as I was able to order such small models and I actually had access to gear that could reliably destroy my models.
 Building an 8m in diameter silos just to destroy it (and see what will happen) was kind of out of the budget for my Ph.D. research.
 And even if I would have money for that (yea…) I would need to build at least several silos for statistical reasons!

 Typically testing in engineering works like this:

 Does this look like a very expensive and time-consuming thing?
 Well… it should!
 Tests are an awesome way to learn things, but they also cost a lot, and many companies can’t afford any real-life testing.
 This is why other approaches were developed.
 Next in line is math!

 If everything would be doable with the math approach easily, FEA wouldn’t be necessary!
 It seems that “the math approach” has not so many drawbacks.
 Well… at least if you happen to be solving a problem that was already solved previously!
 If you face something new… you may have to fight with a swarm of differential equations and other monsters from the math realm.
 Not all emerge victorious from those fights I can tell you!

-How mathematics are used in solving engineering problems:
+How mathematics is used in solving engineering problems:

 Before we move on, let me demonstrate something.
-Imagine that you want to know the stress distribution in an endplate of a bolted connection.
+Imagine that you want to know the stress distribution in a complex connection like the one below.
 How would you imagine an equation that allows you to calculate such a stress distribution by hand?